-Mangano’s study not only suggests that the normal operations of nuclear plants are potentially toxic to local communities, but also that there is an increased likelihood of radioactive leaks from nuclear plants as they age, problems not just confined to the Diablo Canyon plant in California, but to all nuclear plants in the country, which are aging.
+Mangano’s study not only suggests that the normal operations of nuclear plants are potentially toxic to local communities, but also that there is an increased likelihood of radioactive leaks from nuclear plants as they age, problems not just confined to the Diablo Canyon plant in California but to all aging nuclear plants in the country.

 “[Nuclear plants] go through steam generator corrosion and leaks.
 That’s been a generic problem with pressurized water reactors throughout the industry.
 They go through pressure vessel corrosion.
 They go through reactor vessel embrittlement that makes it more likely for cracking or leaks, and thinning,” Brown said.